secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 **Note**: `Employees` in the Grubhub portal refer to our registrants for an event.

 1. Log into corporate.grubhub.com.
 In the top right corner, click the person icon and select Business Account.
-2. In the navigation bar, hover over Employees & Groups and click “Groups”.
+2. In the navigation bar, hover over Employees & Groups and click "Groups".
 3. Here, you can manage all your Groups.
 Select Add new group.
 4. Give your new Group a name (event name) and description, then click Add group.
 5. Now, assign employees to that Group.
 Employees must first be added to your account before they can be assigned to a Group.
     - If you already have employees added to your account, click Add employees and select the employees you want to add to this Group.
-    - If you don’t already have employees added to your account, hover over Employees & Groups in the navigation bar and click Employees.
-You can manually add employees one by one with the “Add New Employee” button, or [bulk add employees](https://corporate.grubhub.com/resource/admin-portal/uploading-employees-in-bulk/).
+    - If you don't already have employees added to your account, hover over Employees & Groups in the navigation bar and click Employees.
+You can manually add employees one by one with the "Add New Employee" button, or [bulk add employees](https://corporate.grubhub.com/resource/admin-portal/uploading-employees-in-bulk/).
         - It is important to note that when bulk-adding employees you must include the name of the group in the upload file where applicable.
 This ensures the employees are assigned to a group.
 6. Now you can [create your meal credits](https://corporate.grubhub.com/resource/meal-credits/).
 7. FMC to bulk remove registrant information once the event has concluded and the invoice has been received (all invoices are sent to FMCs on a monthly cadence).